Fantail/pīwakawakaPHOTO: Shellie Evans ©

 Find out about the forest and mountain birds of New Zealand, and what we are doing to protect and restore these native bird populations.

 The melodious bellbird is still widespread but mammalian predators keep their numbers low.

 The recovery of the Chatham Islands black robin from the brink of extinction is an internationally renowned conservation success story.

-The critically endangered Chatham Island pigeon or parea is restricted to the Chatham Islands.
-Although similar in appearance to the New Zealand pigeon, it is around 20% heavier, making it one of the world's heaviest pigeons.
+Although similar in appearance to the New Zealand pigeon, the Chatham Island pigeon is about 20% heavier, making it one of the world's heaviest pigeons.

 Known for its friendly ‘cheet cheet’ call and energetic flying antics, the aptly named fantail is one of the most common and widely distributed native birds on the New Zealand mainland.